-Upon the retirement of the only clerk (FTR) in this Level 18 office, management sought to revert the duty assignment and hire two PTFs.
-In evaluating the union's argument that the action violated Article 7.3.B because all the work performed by the FTR was still there and was now being done by the two PTFs, the Arbitrator said:
+Upon the retirement of the only clerk (FTR) in this level 18 office, the Employer sought to revert the duty assignment and hire two (2) PTF's.
+In evaluating the Union's argument that the action violated Article 7.3.B in that all of the work performed by the FTR was still there, and was now being done by the two PTF's, the Arbitrator said (at pp. 15-16):

 "But this is not a conversion case.
 This is a case where, for a number of years, Mr. Bauder has worked 40 hours a week or more performing window clerk work.
 The work still needs to be done after his retirement.
 It is a full-time position.
 Because the work is there, it has not vanished.
 There was concern about the overtime aspects particularly on Saturday.
-But, with the background of Mr. Bauder's work still being there to be performed, and the fact that this is a Level 18 facility, it is difficult to overcome the argument, based upon the authority cited by the Union, including cases coming from small facilities, that the Union in this case is seeking only 'what we've had.
+But, with the background of Mr. Bauder's